LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 Users will only be exposed to data related to the groups they manage.
 For example, an agent manager of the group "Sales" will only be able to view data and metrics which are driven from:

-* Conversations which are currently waiting in queue in any of the skills assigned to the agents of group "Sales".
+* Conversations which are currently waiting in queue in any of the skills assigned to the agents of the "Sales" group.
-* Conversations which are currently assigned to agents of group "Sales".
+* Conversations which are currently assigned to agents of the "Sales" group.

 The above assumes that no filters are enabled and thus represents the default view of the manager workspace.